protomaps/docs/basemaps/localization.md

 - `Switzerland` the country is represented as a complex key, value pair: `name` = `Schweiz/Suisse/Svizzera/Svizra`

-For transnational places involving many countries and languages, like `sea` features, the default name value can get quite long and non-unweidly!
+For transnational places involving many countries and languages, like `sea` features, the default name value can get quite long and unweidly!

-It's recommended to prefer localized names (see blow) when labeling a map, and fallback to this default name when a localized name isn't available.
+However, we recommended preferring localized names (see blow) for map labels, and fallback to the default name only when a localized name isn't available.

 ## Localized `name:*` values